Jungyoonlim/unfold/README.md

 - ML Algorithms can have an advantage by training on a wide variety of complex geometries, e.g. dealing with non-planar or concave polygons, quite common in 3D models.

 ### timeline
+- Jul 17-21: download
 - Jul 22: unzip, convert, parse
-- Jul 23: Try turbosquid to download only the ones with UV maps / alter the src codes
+- Jul 23: Try turbosquid to download only the ones with UV maps / alter the src codes for that!

 An Ode to Mark Rothko <3